OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-13.md

 ## 2 Corinthians 13:5

 Test yourselves to see if you are in the faith; examine yourselves!
-Or do you not recognize this about yourselves, that Jesus Christ is in you—unless indeed you fail the test?
+Or do you not Recognise this about yourselves, that Jesus Christ is in you—unless indeed you fail the test?

 ## 2 Corinthians 13:6

-But I expect that you will realize that we ourselves do not fail the test.
+But I expect that you will realise that we ourselves do not fail the test.

 ## 2 Corinthians 13:7